josch/img2pdf/README.md

 better (in terms of quality/filesize ratio) than existing tools in case the input image is a JPEG or JPEG2000 file.

-For the record, the imagemagick command to lossless convert any image to PDF using zip-encoding, is:
+For example, imagemagick will re-encode the input JPEG image and thus change its content:

+	$ convert img.jpg img.pdf
+	$ pdfimages img.pdf img.extr # not using -j to be extra sure there is no recompression
+	$ compare -metric AE img.jpg img.extr-000.ppm null:
+	1.6301e+06

+If one wants to do a lossless conversion from any format to PDF with imagemagick then one has to use zip-encoding:

-	convert input.jpg -compress Zip output.pdf
+	$ convert input.jpg -compress Zip output.pdf
+	$ pdfimages img.pdf img.extr # not using -j to be extra sure there is no recompression
+	$ compare -metric AE img.jpg img.extr-000.ppm null:
+	0

 The downside is, that using imagemagick like this will make the resulting PDF files a few times bigger than the input JPEG or JPEG2000 file and can also not